ABDOMEN - The

 larval head which appear to aid in channeling fluids into the functional

-mouth; in the haustellate mouth parts, the tube through which liquids are
+mouth; in the haustellate mouth parts, the tube through which liquids are drawn.

 FOOD GLANDS - Extensively coiled,

 lobular glands with ducts on the posterior lateral margins of the